Anirudha1509/Design-and-Implementation-of-modified-CSA/README.md

-# Design-and-Implementation-of-modified-CSA
-Design and Implementation of Modified Carry-Select Adder and its Performance Analysis
+# Design and Implementation of Modified Carry-Select Adder and its Performance Analysis

 Aim: to design a high speed, low power VLSI architecture-based adder circuit.